 LaTonya: [02:13] One of the books that I always read in that class is a book by Elizabeth Armstrong.
 She really looks at the social construction of fetal alcohol syndrome.

 [02:24] One of the reasons why I enjoy reading that book is because fetal alcohol syndrome is not a contested medical condition, right?
-Within healthcare, everyone believes that they know that, that is an actual syndrome related to mothers drinking alcohol while they’re pregnant.
+Within healthcare, everyone believes that they know that is an actual syndrome related to mothers drinking alcohol while they’re pregnant.

 [02:46] Reading this book really takes them through a period of time in which we didn’t have that kind of diagnosis.
 What are the kind of things that happen between not having that diagnosis and having that diagnosis?